The antimagic orientation problems for graphs obtained by some graph operations: The vertex sums induced by the Euler circuits

-To prove our result, we need a technical lemma which is used frequently for constructing the antimagic orientations in recent papers.
-A closed walk in a multiple graph $G$ is an Euler circuit if it traverses every edge in $G$ exactly once.
+A {\em closed walk} in a multiple graph $G$ is an {\em Euler circuit} if it traverses every edge in $G$ exactly once.
 The following theorem is classical: \begin{theorem}[Euler, 1736] A connected multiple graph has an Euler circuit if and only if the degree of every vertex is even. \end{theorem} Using the Euler circuit, one can estimate the vertex sum of each vertex induced by the circuit.
-Our first lemma below is almost the same as Lemma 2.1 in~\cite{LSW19}, Lemma 2.2 in~\cite{SYZ19}, and Lemma 7 in~\cite{S20}.
-For the sake of completeness, we present the proof in the note.
+The lemma below plays an important role in proving our theorems and has appeared in several recent papers (e.g. Lemma 2.2 in~\cite{SYZ19} and Lemma 7 in~\cite{S20}).
+For the sake of completeness, we present the proof in the paper.
+Let $[a,b]:=\{a,a+1,\ldots,b\}$.